 Scalability of the Applications:

 Not just the development is fast but is scalable as well.
-Swift projects are very easy to scale because Swift is future-proof and you can extend the functionalities when new features are needed.
+Swift projects are very easy to scale application because Swift is future-proof and you can extend the functionalities when new features are needed.
 Also, the fact that Apple is supporting Swift rather than Objective-C should also be considered when making an investment.

 Improved Performance and Safety: